Nyffels-IT/articles-masonry-grid-wordpress/README.md

 ## Parameters
-background_color => Set the background color of the title. font_color => Set the font color of the title.
+background_color => Set the background color of the title. font_color => Set the font color of the title. category => Id of a category you want to display.